xindixu/Look-for-UT/GROUP15README.txt

 Once in game, open excel sheet named “Location Coordinates” Repeat steps 4-7 with the appropriate question number to latitude-longitude pair.

+Because of the complexity of the location coordination, we are not able to achieve the exact precision.
+However, our app is able to run on lower level of precision.
+You can check it via changing the location super off the correct coordinates, i.e. Apple.